dask/dask/docs/source/array-overlap.rst

     1: 'reflect',
     2: np.nan}

-Alternatively you can use :py:func:`dask.array.pad` for other types of paddings.
+Alternatively, you can use :py:func:`dask.array.pad` for other types of paddings.